tannineo/ts-design-pattern/README.md

   - with a handbook mixins example
 - [Bridge](./src/structual/bridge)
 - [Decorator](./src/structural/decorator)
-  - TODO working with `ts` experimental decorator annotation
+  - with a example of `ts` experimental decorator annotation

 ## Other Concepts